Alward Construction and John Ekin Dinwiddie: Berkeley House

 Alward Construction and Julia Morgan: The Hicks House

-Alward Construction is honored to work on many historic buildings, one of which is The Hicks House, in Berkeley which esteemed architect Julia Morgan (1872-1957) designed in 1906.
+Alward Construction is honored to work on many historic buildings, one of which is The Hicks House in Berkeley, which esteemed architect Julia Morgan (1872-1957) designed in 1906.
+The homeowner, Lewis Albert Hicks, was a civil engineer and a pioneer in steel-reinforced concrete.
+He and Morgan knew each other professionally from working on the Hearst Greek Theatre and the Fairmont Hotel.

 Before and After: Bernal Heights Edwardian